-The configuration procedure is the same for all fraction collectors, exclusively supported by KNAUER fractionation options (Smartline 3050, MultiValve FC, valve in ASM 2.1L, Foxy Jr., Foxy R1 and R2, Buechi C-660, Labocol Vario 4000/Plus, and Virtual FC).
+The configuration procedure is the same for all fraction collectors, exclusively supported by KNAUER fractionation options (Smartline 3050, MultiValve FC, valve in ASM 2.1L/ASM 2.2L, Foxy Jr., Foxy R1 and R2, Buechi C-660, Labocol Vario 4000/Plus, and Virtual FC).
 The appearance of the configuration windows, however, may differ, especially for the MultiValve FC.

-Note: Only one valve, built-in in the AZURA® ASM 2.1L, can be configured as a fraction collector.
-Valve cascading is not allowed, neither with valves from the same ASM 2.1L nor from other ASM 2.1L or with standalone valves.
+Note: Only one valve, built-in in the AZURA® Assistant, can be configured as a fraction collector.
+Valve cascading is not allowed, neither with valves from the same nor from other assistant or with standalone valves.

 Note: Only one fraction collector can be configured per system.

 The KNAUER fractionation options can only be used by fraction collectors whose drivers were developed by KNAUER.
 When configuring a system, please be sure to select only a device which was designated as "Developed by KNAUER" in the "Module Info" column.

-In the configuration of the KNAUER Smartline 3050 fraction collector, enable the option USE DIVERTING VALVE, because otherwise the valve does not switch from the Waste to the Collect position.
+In the configuration of the KNAUER Smartline 3050 fraction collector, enable the option USE DIVERTING VALVE, because otherwise the valve does not switch from the waste to the collect position.

 The solvent recycling has to be activated in a separate menu of the fraction collector configuration.
 With the exception of the Smartline FC 3050 and the MultiValve FC, a separate KNAUER 6POS valve is necessary.
 The Smartline FC 3050 comes with a fitting valve.
 On the MultiValve FC, one of the ports can be defined as a recycling position.
 Consequently, this valve is not disposable for fractionation.
-Although peak recycling is laid out in devices like the Smartline 3050.
+Although peak recycling is laid out in devices like the Smartline 3050, peak recycling is not supported in the Knauer FRC option.

 The fraction collector ISCO Foxy Jr can only be accessed if a waste valve has been installed.
 All ISCO fraction collectors can only be accessed if no other internal program has been loaded or is being executed.